GuanLab/DDR-Drug-Synergy-Prediction/README.md

-# Merck DDR Drug Synergy Prediction
+# DDR Drug Synergy Prediction

 This repository contains the code for DDR drug Synergy Prediction.